 - We are constantly looking for ways to make new connections between disciplines, vocabularies, and concepts that will allow us to render a sophisticated understanding of the faculties of contemporary social life.

 - All MA students carry out their own anthropological study in close collaboration with a supervisor and their peers.
+For example, anthropology student Deborah Onorati did her fieldwork with Cape Verdeans in Lisbon, Portugal.
+Read about it here.

 - Our international scope is complemented through the Erasmus programme, where students are offered the opportunity to study up to one year in another European university.
 We also work on including universities outside of Europe through the Erasmus+ International Credit Mobility programme.